winitzki/scall/tutorial/programming_dhall.md

 ```
 In the last example, the type signature of `Optional/concat` is of the form `∀(A : Type) → F A → G A` if we define the type constructor `F` as `F A = Optional (Optional A)` and set `G = Optional`.

-A function of type `∀(A : Type) → F A → G A` is called a **natural transformation** when both `F` and `G` are covariant functors or when both are contravariant functors, provided that the function satisfies the appropriate naturality law (see the next subsection below).
+A function of type `∀(A : Type) → F A → G A` is called a **natural transformation** when both `F` and `G` are covariant functors or when both are contravariant functors, provided that the function satisfies the appropriate naturality law (see the next subsection).

 If a function has several type parameters, it may be a natural transformation separately with respect to some (or all) of the type parameters.

-To see how it works, consider the method `List/map` that has the following type:
+As an example, consider the method `List/map` that has the following type:

 ```dhall
 let List/map : ∀(A : Type) → ∀(B : Type) → (A → B) → List A → List B = ???